-Most people don’t like the world as it is.
-They feel that the world is problematic and that their life is not as it should be because of the way the world is.
+Most people don’t like the world as it is — they feel that it is problematic and that their lives are not as they should be because of it.

-When anything goes wrong with their lives, they blame people or situations.
+When anything goes wrong with their lives, they blame others for the situation they find themselves in.
 To them, everyone other than themselves is at fault.
-Naturally, they are in a continuous trouble with others.
-They get easily angry, offended, and are always ready to criticize.
+Naturally, they are in a continuous trouble with people.
+They get easily offended, angry, and are always ready to criticize.

 Bayazid, a Sufi mystic, has written in his autobiography, “When I was young I thought and I said to God, and in all my prayers this was the base: ‘Give me energy so that I can change the whole world.’
 Everybody looked wrong to me.
 I was a revolutionary and I wanted to change the face of the earth.